 English language learners (ELLs) come into our classrooms with a wide variety of specific and unique needs for language acquisition.
 It's hard to talk about them all as one group -- ELLs represent a diverse range of students in every sense.
-Needless to say, working with ELLs is a challenging but also highly rewarding experience.
+It's needless to say; working with ELLs is often challenging and also highly rewarding.

 Given the variety of edtech tools available today, you might expect to find an array of solutions aimed specifically at ELLs and their teachers.
 Unfortunately, this isn't the case: Tools designed specifically for English language learners are few and far between (though there are definitely some out there).